apinelli/dcm/README.md

-This script takes the log files from a DCM (Digital Content Manager) and outputs a chart with the occurrences of "BW Exceeded" alarms, if they exist.
+This script takes the log files from a DCM (Digital Content Manager) and outputs a chart with the occurrences of "BW Exceeded" alarms per transport stream, if they exist.
 The directory structure of the script is currently configured to be run under Linux.

 Instructions: